ydayagi/serverless-workflow-examples/basic-functions/README.md

 - Sample OpenAPI functions from GitHub using custom REST to be able to get the token from the user.
 - A way to validate data using dataInputstream, so input validation can be done

+## Dependencies

+- GitHub Token with the following permissions:
+    - Read and Write access to code
+    - Read access to metadata
+- Knative workflow plugin

+### Kogito

+To avoid issues with openapi, the pom.xml file is updated to use the snapshot versions

 ## How to run: